Planting a Deer-Resistant Herb Garden

 • Available in many varieties

-• Lavender and cream flowers, bloom May-June
+• Lavender and cream flowers, blooms May–June

 • Likes gritty soil that is dry to medium moist and well-draining

-• Easy to grow with few pests or disease issues
+• Easy to grow, with few pests or disease issues

 • Lavender oil is used to enhance relaxation and sleep

-• Flowers are used in salads, drinks and ice-cream
+• Flowers are used in salads, drinks and ice cream

-• Blooms blue, June-August
+• Blooms are blue, June–August

 • Susceptible to winter die-off if soil is not well-drained or if temperatures dip below freezing and the plant does not have a protective covering